dfelinto/blender-manual/manual/vitals/quick_render.rst

 Blender creates this image by taking into account your model and all of your materials, textures, lighting and compositing.

 - There are two main types of rendering engines built inside Blender, one for *Full render*, and other for *OpenGL render*.
 This page shows you basic information about rendering Images.
-For a deeper understanding about the *Full Render* Engine built inside Blender, called :guilabel:`Blender Internal`, consult the section about :doc:`Rendering with Blender Internal <render>`.
+For a deeper understanding about the *Full Render* Engine built inside Blender, called :guilabel:`Blender Internal`, consult the section about :doc:`Rendering with Blender Internal </render>`.
-- There is also a section in this wiki manual dedicated to the new :doc:`Cycles <render/cycles>` Render Engine, built into Blender since Version 2.61.
+- There is also a section in this wiki manual dedicated to the new :doc:`Cycles </render/cycles>` Render Engine, built into Blender since Version 2.61.

 Rendering an image using ''Full Render'' - Blender Internal